ILIAS-eLearning/ilias/docs/configuration/install.md

 1. **ILIAS Java RPC server**
 It is used for certain optional functions such as Lucene Search or generating PDF Certificates.
-See [Lucene RPC-Server](../../components/ILIAS/WebServices/RPC/lib/README.md) for details on how to install the rpc server.
+See [Lucene RPC-Server](../../components/ILIAS/WebServices/RPC/lib/README.md) for details on how to install the RPC server.
 2. **ILIAS Chat Server**
 It is used to provide an interactive chat experience between users.
 See [Chat Server](../../components/ILIAS/Chatroom/README.md) for details on how to install the chat server.